 The war ended, but there were still some fighting to be done.

 Skye walked across the darkness of the old streets.
 The air was warm.
 The lamp continued to flicker illuminating his way.
-The cold metallic feel of his weapon rested within his hands as he had it lowered.
+The cold metallic feel of his lowered weapon rested within his hands.
 A soft crackle from his radio on his shoulder went to life, “All units in the vicinity to the south end.
 We have a body.”

-He was close so he clicked the radio hooked around his ear, “On my way!”
+He was close.
+Clicking the radio hooked around his ear, the agent confirmed, “On my way!”

 His feet increased in tempo from a quick walk to a fast run.
-The air was getting colder as he could see vapors coming from his mouth.
+The air was getting colder.
+Vapors were coming from his mouth.
 It was in the middle of summertime.
 A concerned look crept across his brow.
-The background sirens slowly got louder as he got closer.
+He got closer as the background sirens slowly got louder.
 He crossed the threshold between the two streets.
 From before him were several police cars and a mobile crime scene truck.
 Lowering his gun, he holstered his weapon and slowed to a trot before pulling out his badge.

-One of the officers behind the holo-tape raised his hand trying to keep him back.
+The officer behind the holo-tape raised his hand to keep him back.
 He showed his badge, “Skylar Cade.”

 The officer turned as a young woman approached them.
 She waved him forward and responded, “That’s my brother.
 Come on, Skye.”

-The officer let him in as Skye walked through the animated holo-tape.
+The officer stepped aside as Skye walked through the animated holo-tape.
 Skye grabbed her shoulder and asked, “What happened, Sara?
 What’s going on?
 Did we get the person responsible?”

 They walked side by side through the illumination of the large street.
-His sister was his height only by about five feet and eleven inches.
+His sister was his height by about five feet and eleven inches.
 They were fraternal twins.
-Sara sighed with frustration as she shook her head.
+Sara sighed with frustration shaking her head.
 Her long brown hair was braided and tied into a ponytail.
 She responded, “No. Not exactly.
 You’ll see.”

-They stopped before the forensic group as they were tending to a body lying on the street.
-Sara sighed as she rubbed her nose with the front of her palm and placed her hands on the hip.
+They stopped before the forensic group tending to a body lying on the street.
+Sara sighed rubbing her nose with the front of her palm and placed her hands on the hip.
 She had a grim look on her face.
 Skye looked ahead of her and dismayed.
 The body itself looked frozen even on a cool night in the summertime.

 He looked at her with a puzzled look.
 Sara explained, “Body is frozen as you can see.
 This is a homicide.
 What is strange that it happened today of all days.
 And it is warm even though it is still cold in the area.
 There is no cold freeze liquid nitrogen anywhere within five miles here and yet it is pretty chilly in here.
 There is only one plausible explanation for this, Skye.”

-Skye processed his thoughts and came to one conclusion as he groaned closing his eyes.
-He rubbed his forehead as he responded, “Our suspect is an Abnormal.”
+Skye processed his thoughts and came to one conclusion.
+He groaned closing his eyes, rubbed his forehead and responded, “Our suspect is an Abnormal.”